 “It has always been difficult to find female friends.
 They were impossible to meet with, difficult to catch after work.
-Everyone hurried back home, because parents didn’t allow them to hang out until late.
+Everyone hurried back home because parents didn’t allow them to hang out until late.
 They advised me against it as well — because ‘it’s dangerous’.”

-But Eva didn’t intent to accept the unspoken rules of the patriarchal way of life like a lamb: don’t wear short skirts, don’t drink alcohol, don’t get in “his” car — even if it’s a taxi, don’t hang out when it’s dark.
+But Eva didn’t intend to accept the unspoken rules of the patriarchal way of life like a lamb: don’t wear short skirts, don’t drink alcohol, don’t get in “his” car — even if it’s a taxi, don’t hang out when it’s dark.
 “If you don’t want to get hurt.”

 Eva says that she didn’t allow herself to become reserved because of fear, but it required a lot of her inner resources.
-At first when somebody she didn’t know approached her, she preferred to run away.
+At first, when somebody she didn’t know approached her, she preferred to run away.
 The mere thought that somebody could try to rape her again was unbearable.

-“I didn’t trust men any more.
+“I didn’t trust men anymore.
 It made relationships more difficult.
 A penis became a tool to humiliate women, a symbol of domination.
 It became disgusting to me.”

 If Armenian society had any mercy towards local women — victims of violence, there is not much left when it comes to foreigners: shaming gains ground.